nawawi/klish/doc/klish.md

 #### `-s <path>, --socket=<path>`

 The clish utility can work together with the [konfd](#utility_konfd) daemon.
 This daemon can store commands entered in clish.
-It's usefull to implement config file like CISCO's running-config that stores current system configuration i.e. sequence of commands to achieve current system state.
+It's useful to implement config file like CISCO's running-config that stores current system configuration i.e. sequence of commands to achieve current system state.
 The command sequence can be saved to file (CISCO's startup-config) and executed in batch mode later by clish utility.

 The [daemon listens for connections on UNIX domain socket.
 You can specify the filesystem path to this UNIX domain socket to connect to.